zatech/meta/greeter.md

 If you'd like, introduce yourself in #introductions then see if there are any other communities you'd like to join.

+If you’re new to tech, consider joining the #beginners channel, where every question is welcome.

 For #announcements requests and general queries you can message #asktheadmins.

 :v: